texfaq/texfaq.github.io/FAQ-rulethk.md

 date: 2014-06-10
 ---

-# The thickness of rules in LaTeX tables

 The rules in a LaTeX table are by default `0.4pt` thick;
 this is in fact a default built in at the lowest level, and applies to all rules (including those separating blocks of running text).